KalaKit/KalaData/README.md

 - Empty files are represented with `originalSize = 0` and `storedSize = 0`.

 ---

-## Compression

-The `--c` command takes in a directory which will be compressed into a `.kdat` file inside the target path parent directory.

-Requirements and restrictions:

-Origin:
-  - path must exist
-  - path must be a directory
-  - directory must not be empty
-  - directory size must not exceed 5GB

-Target:
-  - path must not exist
-  - path must have the `.kdat` extension
-  - path parent directory must be writable

-> Example: `KalaData.exe --c C:\Projects\MyApp C:\Archives\MyApp.kdat`

----

-## Decompression

-The `--dc` command takes in a compressed `.kdat` file path which will be decompressed inside the target directory.

-Requirements and restrictions:

-Origin:
-  - path must exist
-  - path must be a regular file
-  - path must have the `.kdat` extension

-Target:
-  - path must exist
-  - path must be a directory
-  - directory must be writable

-> Example: `KalaData.exe --dc C:\Archives\MyApp.kdat C:\Extracted\MyApp`

 ## Prerequisites for building from source